All Saints Episcopal Parish was formed in 1983 through the consolidation of three Episcopal churches, all located in Hoboken:

 The Rev. Liz Edman, Associate Rector, guided All Saints through several months of transition until the arrival of the Rev. Daniel Lennox in December 2013.
 Upon his departure in mid-2015, the Rev. Greg Morgan became the interim rector.

 On February 1, 2018, the Rev. Dr. Elaine Ellis Thomas was called as rector and devoted herself to successfully negotiating the transition of the day school into an independent entity and re-energizing the congregation.
 During the pandemic, she was able to maintain the worship and spiritual life of the community by increasing our online capacity for worship and educational programming.
+Rev. Dr. Ellis Thomas was recently called to New England, where she is now rector at St. John’s Episcopal Parish in Essex, CT.
+Her last morning leading worship at All Saints was on the Feast of Pentecost, June 8th, 2025.

 All Saints has helped numerous people discern a call to ordained ministry throughout its history: